EECS481-Official/tutorial/slides/02-Developers/04-labels.html.md

     - title: Using 'aria-label'
       description: |
         In rare cases, the purpose of the input is visually obvious in context, but it's not obvious to someone using a screen reader.
-We can provide contextual detail with `aria-label`.
+While similar to a simple 'label' attribute, aria-label is for cases where it isn't practical or desirable to have a label on screen.
+We can provide contextual detail with `aria-label`, which labels the current element where a text label is not shown on the screen.

       code: |
         <fieldset>